BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 After the wallet has been created, the application prompts Bob to download the wallet backup kit.

 #### Bob saves the backup kit
-Bob saves the the backup kit into his password manager that he has enabled on his phone.
+Once the wallet is created, the application prompts Bob to download the wallet backup kit.
+Bob saves the backup kit into his password manager that he has enabled on his phone.

 {% include image-gallery.html pages = page.images_wallet-backup %}